tomdoyle87/bash-scripts/README.md

     dnsproxy=no
 Then restart connman with ```sudo systemctl restart connman```

+(Optional.
+If you find the down script is not restoring the pre-vpn dns, this fall-back resolves this issue).
 To make sure this works consistently across shutdowns and reboots with systemd an override is requried:-

     [Service]